lussaa/AndroidReact/README.md

-REACT JS app using firebase as backend
+REACT JS app using firebase (with firestore db) as backend

 Follow these insrtuctions to setup your phone as a debugging device for the app: https://reactnative.dev/docs/running-on-device